Mary A. McCarthy Fellowships in Public Interest Law

 The Career Options Assistance Program (COAP) is one of the most generous and flexible loan forgiveness programs available at any law school.
 For newly admitted students, COAP helps pay off all law school students loans within ten years after graduation, and requires no contribution from graduates earning less than $50,000 (and only a moderate contribution thereafter).
 COAP also covers up to $30,000 of need-based undergraduate student loans, and is available to all YLS graduates.

-The Career Development Office (CDO) has created TRI PI (Travel Reimbursement for Interviews in the Public Interest) which reimburses 2L and 3L students for travel expenses — up to $800 per academic year — for public interest interviews.
+The Career Development Office (CDO) has created TRI PI (Travel Reimbursement for Interviews in the Public Interest) which reimburses 2L, 3L and LLM students for travel expenses — up to $800 per academic year — for public interest interviews.

 The Deborah L. Rhode Fund for Public Interest & Pro Bono Services fund serves to support activities of YLS students interested in pro bono or public interest opportunities during the academic year.
 You must be a currently enrolled student in good academic standing to qualify.
 The fund subsidizes costs such as reasonable transportation and lodging costs, and administrative expenses including photocopying and telephone calls.
 The award is only for costs which are not covered by other sources and integral to the project.